Gophers women crushed by Buckeyes

 But Ohio State pushed its lead back to nine at halftime, then sealed the victory in the third quarter.

-After back-to-back games against Iowa and Ohio State, the Gophers have home games coming against Illinois (Wednesday) and Wisconsin (Sunday), two teams with three conference victories between them entering this weekend's games.
+After back-to-back games with Iowa and Ohio State, the Gophers have home games coming vs. Illinois (Wednesday) and Wisconsin (Sunday), teams with two conference victories between them.

 The Star Tribune did not travel for this game.
 This article was written using the television broadcast and video interviews after the game.